Jbleezy/BO2-Reimagined/README.md

 * Plane reappears immediately after coming back from the Golden Gate Bridge
 * Key no longer shows on HUD
 * Acid Trap: kills on any round (normally stops killing after round 158 on PC)
+* Acid Trap: kills zombies instantly
+* Acid Trap: decreased player damage from 75% of max health to 50% of max health
+* Acid Trap: increased time between player damage from 1 second to 1.5 seconds
 * Tower Trap: kills on any round in 1 shot
 * Tower Trap (upgraded): kills on any round in 1 shot
 * Tower Trap (upgraded): stays upgraded until the end of the round